Brice Dulin

-Brice Dulin (born 13 April 1990) is a French rugby union player.
-His usual position is fullback, and he currently plays for La Rochelle in the Top 14.
+Brice Dulin (born 13 April 1990) is a former French rugby union player.
+His usual position was fullback, and he last played for La Rochelle in the Top 14.
 He began his career at SU Agen, making his professional debut in 2009.
 He made his debut for France during their tour of Argentina in June 2012.
+He announced his retirement in April 2025 at the age of 34.